glotzerlab/signac-docs/docs/source/cluster_submission.rst

 The submission process consists of the following steps:

+  1. *Searching* of groups of all job-operations.
-  1. *Gathering* of all job-operations *eligible* for submission.
+  2. *Gathering* of all job-operations *eligible* for submission, if *groups*, gathering operations in the groups only.
-  2. Generation of scripts to execute those job-operations.
+  3. Generation of scripts to execute those job-operations.
-  3. Submission of those scripts to the scheduler.
+  4. Submission of those scripts to the scheduler.

 The first step is largely determined by your project *workflow*.
 You can see which operation might be submitted by looking at the output of ``$ python project.py status --detailed``.